 Santa Monica is a beachside pet-friendly city in western Los Angeles County.
 It is bustling with cyclists, movie shoots, tourists, and beach-goers, and many homeless make it their personal home as well.
 Muscle Beach, made famous by bodybuilder Jack Lalanne, is an outdoor workout facility.
 You can glimpse some interesting people here.
-The Third Street Promenade is a pedestrian-only, sprawling shopping district, complete with some street performers, vendors, but some trouble-makers, too.
+The Third Street Promenade is a pedestrian-only, sprawling shopping district, complete with some street performers, vendors, but some troublemakers, too.
 It is a great area for strolling through outdoor cafes, street vendors, unique fountains, and a good, though terribly pricey, movie theater.

 Stores I recommend in Santa Monica are: Camper, a Barcelona based shoe company, and Fred Segal’s funky emporium.
 There are two Fred Segal locations, the main one in Santa Monica, which will take you the better part of a day to go through and explore, and a smaller one on Melrose in Hollywood.
 Fred Segal became famous first because he created the first only jeans-only store in the 1960’s, and the rest is history.
 Read the fantastic story about this clothing entrepreneur here.
 You can even have lunch while you are there.

-The Pier houses my favorite eatery, The Lobster.
-Make sure to have a reservation and keep your eyes open for celebrities.
-I once saw Jack Nicholson there as well as Jon Lovitz and his family.
-The Lobster has fun happy hour menu, all my favorite wines, and creative cocktails.
-Their specialty, lobster of course, may break the bank, but California is not my ideal town for skimping, so we will indulge.
-Take a selfie after they dress up up in your plastic Lobster bib.
+The Pier houses my favorite Los Angeles restaurant, The Lobster.
+The Lobster has a fun happy hour menu, all my favorite wines, and creative cocktails.
+Their specialty, lobster, of course, may break the bank, but California is not my ideal town for skimping so we will indulge.
+Take a selfie after they dress up in your plastic Lobster bib.
 While in Santa Monica, be sure to stroll through the beautiful Pacific Park and maybe ride the oceanfront roller coaster or carousel, but hold tight to your purses and wallets.

-Santa Monica is a famed resort town and my favorite are both located on Pico Boulevard, Shutters on the Beach, and JW Marriott Santa Monica Le Merigot.
+Santa Monica is a famed resort town and my favorite are both located on Pico Boulevard: Shutters on the Beach and JW Marriott Santa Monica Le Merigot.
 Shutters on the Beach is an iconic luxury hotel in its own class, with Tibetan rugs, marble bathrooms, whirlpool tubs with the finest bath toiletries, and John Robshaw bedding.
-While at Shutters you must have either the delicious lemon ricotta pancakes or the”Bulls-eye” breakfast skillet for breakfast at One Pico, their on-site restaurant.
-If it is chilly outside, no problem, they will bring outdoor heaters to your table; you just have to ask.
+While at Shutters you must have either the delicious Lemon Ricotta Pancakes or the Bulls-Eye Breakfast Skillet from One Pico, their on-site restaurant.
+If it is chilly outside, no problem, the restaurant will bring outdoor heaters to your table; you just have to ask.